2 Months After Failed Moon Landing, India Admits Its Craft Crashed

 "During the second phase of descent, the reduction in velocity was more than the designed value.
 Due to this deviation, the initial conditions at the start of the fine braking phase were beyond the designed parameters," said Jitendra Singh, minister of state for the Department of Space, the ISRO's parent department.
 "As a result, Vikram hard landed within 500 m of the designated landing site."

-Singh did not clarify what caused the malfunction in the craft's landing system.
+Singh did not clarify what caused the malfunction in the lander's landing system.

 The statement is believed to be the first formal acknowledgment by India's government that the craft crashed.
-In the ISRO's previous public updates on the Vikram — the latest on its website released back on Sept.
+In the ISRO's previous public updates on Vikram — the latest on its website was released back on Sept.
 10, several days after the intended landing date — the agency noted only that it had located the lander but had made "no communication with it yet."

-In his explanation last week, Singh was careful to add that officials have had success with the rest of the Chandrayaan-2 craft, which continues to collect information in its orbit around the moon.
+In his explanation last week, Singh was careful to add that officials have had success with the rest of the Chandrayaan-2 craft, which continues to collect information during its orbit around the moon.

 "Most of the components of Technology demonstration, including the launch, orbital critical maneuvers, lander separation, de-boost and rough braking phase were successfully accomplished," the minister said.
 "With regards to the scientific objectives, all the 8 state of the art scientific instruments of the Orbiter are performing as per the design and providing valuable scientific data."